-1. Display on weekly basis the ability to pack a proper day pack with first aid, hydration, snacks, weather and environment related protection.

-- 2. Learn to identify physical conditions of hiking trail and weather outlook. - 3.
+- 1. Display weekly the ability to pack a proper day pack with first aid, hydration, snacks, weather and environment related protection. - 2.
+Learn to identify physical conditions of hiking trail and weather outlook. - 3.
 Hydration. - 4.
 Sense of place in nature. - 5.
 Leave no Trace practice and understanding. - 6.
 Mileage progression in distance and progression to different terrain.